 Do Indians need a visa for Singapore?

 Yes.
 Indian passport holders need a Singapore e-visa, and there's an important quirk: you can't apply directly at the Singapore High Commission — every application must go through an authorised agent like VFS Global, IVS or BLS.
 The upside is that the e-visa is frequently issued with a generous multi-year validity (up to 2 years), so frequent visitors apply once and return repeatedly.
 Planning the trip?
-See our Singapore travel guide and the Changi airport guide; estimate the fee with the visa fee calculator.
+See our Singapore travel guide; estimate the fee with the visa fee calculator.

 Fees & validity